ziloka/BlockTheSpot/README.md

 ## BlockTheSpot is back!

-Doing things Without modify xpui.spa, or running any .bat file or powershell script!!
+Doing things without modify xpui.spa, you don't need to running any .bat/powershell script!!

 Since BlockTheSpot will modify them (in memory) on the fly!!